Anemia is a condition where your body is low on red blood cells

 Fresh beetroot or pomegranate juice acts as great blood builders and also blood purifiers.
 Beetroots are rich in folic acid you can team them up with apples or carrot.
 Pomegranates, on the other hand, are rich in iron and also other minerals like copper and potassium.
 Both these juices, if had regularly, can boost your energy levels by supporting healthy blood flow and make you feel more active.

+Copper water is considered very healthy in Ayurveda.
 Dr. Vasant Lad also advices to have water stored in a copper vessel overnight every morning.
 This helps in replenishing your body with natural minerals and is also known to be very good for treating hair loss.

 6. Sesame seeds